AvijayC/PUBGBasicAnalysisFinal/README.md

 # IMPORTANT INFO:

-## When running the code for the first time, the code will install the required packages, then restart the R session.
-(I can't control this).
+## When running the code for the first time, the code will install the required packages, then restart the R session **if you don't have the keras package already installed** (I can't control this).
 ## Please RE-RUN THE CODE a second time after running it the first time (if you don't already have keras installed on your computer).

 ## This code will automatically install a lot of packages and external tools. (tensorflow, keras, miniconda, python 3.6, and more).